thisisqubika/java-coding-challenge/ANSWERS.md

 ## B - Ingest the data

+ The data ingest algorithm was implemented  with recursive approach, since the data model allows adding new levels of cars.
+Adding a new level of cars in the input file, would not be a limitation for the application.

 ## C - Expose data with a RESTful API

 ## D - Adding images